CARVERS WOLVERHAMPTON HALF MARATHON,

 The success of this and subsequent events relies upon sponsorship.
 Fortunately a number of Local Companies and Associations have been able to support the Events year after year, and we have always been blessed with loyal hard working members of our Marathon Organising Committee.

-In the inaugural event in 1998, the sole beneficiary of the proceeds was St John Ambulance and this helped them towards building a new Headquarters in Wolverhampton, which was dedicated to the late Roy Carver.
+In the inaugural event in 1998, the sole beneficiary of the proceeds were St John Ambulance and this helped them towards building a new Headquarters in Wolverhampton, which was dedicated to the late Roy Carver.

 In 1999 once again St John Ambulance were chosen to benefit together with the Neonatal Unit and the Coronary Aftercare Support Group, both based at New Cross Hospital.